dejmedus/common-helpers/README.md

 ### Available Files

+#### Generate HTML Boilerplate *--boilerplate | -b*

+- Creates index.html, index.js, and styles.css files + an assets directory.

+#### Convert px to rem *--convert | -c*

+- Provide a number in pixels to be converted to rem.
+If no number is provided, shows a px to rem conversion chart.

 #### Generate README.md *--readme | -r*

 - Creates a markdown file with links to major dependencies, basic local setup steps, and contributing info.